HSF/hsf.github.io/howto-website.md

 levels) to Markdown for inserting it into the website.
 Look at our [documentation](/jekyll-beginners.html) on how to do it.

-### Adding to the newsletter

-Add a new file in `newsletter/_posts` and follow the front-matter of the other files in there.
-The list of news will be updated automatically.

-### Adding a working group
+### Adding a working group or activity

-Add a new file in `workinggroups/` directory and follow the front-matter of the other files in there. `Activity` menu in the navigation bar will be updated automatically: the menu entry text is the `title` attribute in the *front-matter* section.
+Add a new file in the `_workinggroups` or `_activities` directory and follow the front-matter of the other files in there.
+The `Working Groups` / `Activities` menu in the navigation bar will be updated automatically: the menu entry text is the `title` attribute in the *front-matter* section.

 ### Adding an event

 Add a new file in `events/_posts` and follow the *front-matter* (see above) of the other files in there.
 The [Events](http://hepsoftwarefoundation.org/events.html) page and the ``Upcoming Events`` sidebar will be updated automatically.

-### Adding breaking news
+### Adding news or announcements

 Add a new file in `announcements/_posts` and follow the front matter of the other files in there.
 The front page will get a new box with all information.